-- Content Area: Personal Enrichment Behavior & Problem-Solving - Objective Grade Level: Elementary School - Benchmark: 65% - Measure and Data Collected: School District Records (Attendance)

-- Data Collection Timeline: Each Academic Quarter - Success Criteria: Students absent less than 10 days in a half-year (mid-year) or 21 days in a full year are considered to have met this objective.
-Students decreasing their total days of absence from quarter to quarter are considered to have improved.
-High-absenteeism students are those that have missed 21 days in the year (defined by the FDOE), Students meeting this metric have fewer than 21 absences over the course of the year (as defined by FDOE).
-If possible, only unexcused absences are considered for this metric. - Only students with academic year attendance are considered, as this is a metric from the regular school day (as with grades and standardized test scores). - Number of Participants Measured: 174 - Number of Participants Meeting Success Criteria: 169 (97.1%) - Objective Progress Rating: 5 Stars (Meets or Exceeds Benchmark) - Programmatic Recommendations and Rationale: The program is encouraged to continue the current level of activities to support student dedication and motivation to engage in the educational process (assessed with student attendance in school).
-The 21st CCLC program activities are engaging and hands-on, which can help improve students dedication and motivation to the overall educational process (including coming to school so that they can participate in the afterschool program).
-The program is encouraged to identify those students with the highest level of absences and provide focused and targeted interventions to encourage their attendance during the regular school day. - Rationale: The program collected school attendance data on 174 out of 183 regularly participating elementary-school students (95.1%) during the course of the 2017-2018 Academic Year.
-Of these 174 students, a total of 169 regularly participating elementary-school students (92.3%) demonstrated achievement of this attendance-based objective by either: (1) improving their attendance from having 10 (or more) absences in Fall to 10 (or fewer) absences in the Spring; or (2) achieving fewer than 21 absences during the course of the program year.
+- Objective Grade Level: High School - Benchmark: 75% - Measure and Data Collected: School/District Records - Data Collection Timeline: Pre, Mid, Post Assessments - Success Criteria: Students meeting this metric are either: (1) maintaining high performance: absent less than 10 days in a half-year (mid-year analysis only) or less than 21 days in a full year (end-of-year analysis only); or (2) improving their absences: absent fewer days in Spring (Quarters 3 and 4 combined) than in Fall (Quarters 1 and 2 combined).
+As defined by the FLDOE, high-absenteeism students are those that have missed 21 days or more in the year (or 10 days or more in the first half of the year).
+For end-of-year assessment, only students with academic year attendance are considered, as this is a metric from the regular school day (as with grades and standardized test scores). - Number of Participants Measured: 122 - Number of Participants Meeting Success Criteria: 122 (100.0%) - Objective Progress Rating: 5 Stars (Meets or Exceeds Benchmark) - Programmatic Recommendations and Rationale (Written by Program): No changes needed.
+Continue providing character education and personal enrichment activities that support student dedication to the educational process and motivate students to attend school regularly. - Rationale: The program collected school attendance data on 122 out of 122 regularly participating high-school students (100%) during the course of the 2018-2019 Academic Year.
+Of these 122 students, a total of 122 regularly participating high-school students (100%) demonstrated achievement of this attendance-based objective by either: (1) improving their attendance from having 10 (or more) absences in Fall to 10 (or fewer) absences in the Spring; or (2) achieving fewer than 21 absences during the course of the academic year.
 School attendance is a primary indicator of risk used by the Florida Department of Education (FLDOE), with the FLDOE generally utilizing a threshold of 21 days to indicate those students most at risk of failure and inadequate dosage of the regular school curriculum.
-Fortunately, afterschool programs have been
+Fortunately, afterschool programs have been shown effective at increasing student regular-day attendance through providing an exciting and hands-on atmosphere at the end of the school day.